Skip to Content

 • Sow seeds 1–1.5 inches deep with a spacing of 45-60 cm between plants and 1.5-2 meter between rows.
 Germination takes 6–10 days.

-• To grow beans in pot, use 15-20 inch deep pot with drainage holes.
+• To grow in pot, use 15-20 inches deep pot with drainage holes.
 Sow 2–3 seeds per pot, 1 inch deep.
 Germination takes 6–10 days.
 After germination, thin out weaker seedlings, keeping the healthiest one.

 Watering